thomax/frozen-school/Concept.md

 # The Concept

 Theme: "Frozen School" is set in a school during winter where the player awakens in the night to face a freezing environment.
-Objective: The main goal is survive as long as you can, against a dropping temperature.
+The goal is survive as long as possible, against a dropping temperature.
 A temperature indicator emphasizes the urgency.

 ### Temperature Mechanics
 A dynamic temperature system that decreases over time and due to actions/events.
 There are ways to slow down or temporarily reverse the temperature drop (e.g., finding warm clothing, turning on heaters, ingesting warm food).